Home » Recipes » Appetizer Recipes » Warm Turnip Green Dip with Bacon

 Warm turnip green dip in a baking dish.

-One of my favorite snacks whether it’s college game day or family movie night, or just for no reason at all is this delicious Warm Turnip Green Dip with Bacon.
-Turnip greens, you say?
-In a dip?
-For real.
-Just think of the classic spinach dip with a Southern accent.
+One of my favorite snacks, whether it’s college game day, family movie night, or just for no reason at all, is this delicious Warm Turnip Green Dip with Bacon.

 This stuff is Heaven on a chip.
 I’m not even exaggerating.

-Ingredient Notes
+🛒 Ingredient Notes

-• Dry White Wine (The recipe uses a very small amount of wine, but it does impart great flavor.
-Use something like an inexpensive pinot grigio or sauvignon blanc.)
+• Dry White Wine – The recipe uses a very small amount of wine, but it does impart great flavor.
+Use something like an inexpensive Pinot Grigio or Sauvignon Blanc.

-• Red Pepper Flakes (Adjust the amount to suit your taste.)
+• Red Pepper Flakes – Adjust the amount to suit your taste.

-• Parmesan Cheese (Use an inexpensive finely grated brand such as Kraft in the green box.)
+• Parmesan Cheese – Use an inexpensive finely grated brand such as Kraft in the green box.

 You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.

-How to Make Turnip Green Dip
+🥄 How I Make Turnip Green Dip

 Cook the Turnip Greens

-To start, you’ll cook the frozen chopped turnip greens according to the package directions, omitting salt.
+1. To start, you’ll cook the frozen chopped turnip greens according to the package directions, omitting salt.
 Set the cooked greens aside in a colander and let them drain well until you need them later in the recipe.

-Preheat the oven to broil.
+2. Preheat the oven to broil.

 Cook the Bacon